-How to Boost Your Savings When You Have No Money to SAVE!
+How to Save More Money When You Have No Money to SAVE!

 We have very little margin in our monthly budget, so when we want to splurge on a family vacation or any other non-necessity, the funds usually have to come from somewhere other than our paycheck.
 That might feel impossible, but here are 10 ways to boost your savings when money is tight.